daratourt/Best-Machine-Learning-Models-to-Predict-Osteoporosis-Risk/README.md

 - **Support Vector Classifier**: While achieving respectable metrics, this model was outperformed by the other models in terms of accuracy, precision, and recall.
 Its confusion matrix shows a relatively higher number of false positives and false negatives compared to the top-performing models.

+- **Logistic Regression**: This model showed a balanced performance with decent accuracy, precision, recall, and F1 score, making it a reliable baseline model.

+- **XGBoost and LightGBM**: These models also performed well, demonstrating high accuracy and balanced precision and recall, making them strong contenders for clinical application.

+- **CatBoost and HistGradientBoosting**: Both models showed robust performance with high accuracy and F1 scores, indicating their reliability in predicting osteoporosis risk.

 Overall, the ensemble methods, particularly NGBoost, Gradient Boosting, and AdaBoost, showed superior performance, highlighting their effectiveness in handling complex classification tasks such as osteoporosis risk prediction.
 The consistency across various performance metrics suggests these models are robust and reliable for clinical application.

 ## Discussion